howtomen/ArtAPI/readme.md

         - Sets up health check for DB to make sure App doesnt make requests before DB is ready
         - Sets up environment Variables for both DB & App
         - Sets network, exposes port etc...
-    - Tasker file creates shortcut commanda to do things such as run, build, test, run-app, run-db amongst others.
+    - Tasker file creates shortcut commands to do things such as run, build, test, run-app, run-db amongst others.
 Will expand on these at a later time.

 <h3>API EndPoints</h3>